 Equity securities risk.
 The price of equity securities may decline due to changes in a company's financial condition or overall market conditions.
+Growth company securities may fluctuate more in price than other securities because of the greater emphasis on earnings expectations.
 Securities the manager believes are undervalued may never realize their full potential value, and in certain markets value stocks may underperform the market as a whole.